The 6 Best Stock Picking Services

 Brothers Tom and David Gardner launched The Motley Fool with the goal of bringing high-quality investment advice to individual investors.
 They focus on high-quality, high-growth companies that they plan to hold for 5+ years.

-I don't believe this is an adequate level of diversification, and think around 50% of your stock portfolio should be in index funds (like VOO, Vanguard's S&P500 ETF).
+Personally, I think around 50% of your stock portfolio should be in index funds (like VOO, Vanguard's S&P500 ETF).
+The extra diversification may lower your returns (if the Motley Fool picks continue to outperform), but it may also substantially reduce your risk.

 What you'll get: The Stock Advisor team sends two new stock picks each month with a detailed analysis of each investment.